 IACCM offers training and certification service, conducts research and benchmarking to identify trends in contract and commercial management.

 LawGeex is transforming legal operations using artificial intelligence, and helping businesses save hundreds of hours and thousands of dollars reviewing and approving everyday contracts.
 Founded in 2014 by international lawyer Noory Bechor and leading AI expert Ilan Admon, LawGeex enables businesses to automate their contract approval process, improving consistency, operational efficiency and getting business moving faster.
-For more information, please visit www.lawgeex.com or tweet us @lawgeex.
+For more information, please visit blog.lawgeex.com or tweet us @lawgeex.